devbioinfoguy/wrangling-genomics/lessons/02-variant-calling-workflow.md

 #### Setting up

 To get started with this lesson, ensure you are logged into the cluster and are working in an interactive session on a compute node (single core).

-Next, we will need to grab some data from an outside server using `wget` on the command line.
+*Next, and **you may have already done this yesterday**, we will need to grab some data from an outside server using `wget` on the command line.*

-Make sure you are in the dc_workshop directory first before running the following command:
+*Make sure you are in the dc_workshop directory first before running the following command:*

     wget http://devbioinfoguy.github.io/wrangling-genomics-HPC/data/variant_calling.tar.gz

-The file 'variant_calling.tar.gz' is what is commonly called a **"tarball"**, which is a compressed archive similar to the .zip files we have seen before.
-We can decompress this archive using the command below.
+*The file 'variant_calling.tar.gz' is what is commonly called a **"tarball"**, which is a compressed archive similar to the .zip files we have seen before.
+We can decompress this archive using the command below.*

     tar xvf variant_calling.tar.gz

-This will create a directory tree that contains some input data (reference genome and fastq files) and a shell script that details the series of commands used to run the variant calling workflow.
+*This will create a directory tree that contains some input data (reference genome and fastq files) and a shell script that details the series of commands used to run the variant calling workflow.*

 	variant_calling
 	├── data